mdhender/ottomap/README.md

 OttoMap is a tool that translates TribeNet turn report files into Worldographer maps.

-> WARNING OttoMap is in early development.
-> I am breaking things and changing types almost daily.

 ## Overview
 I'm planning on translating a small subset of the turn report.
 See the files in the `domain` directory to get an idea of what we're looking at.